 - WHAT DOES THE LAW REQUIRE ME TO SUBMIT IN ORDER TO HOMESCHOOL?

 16-19-2 speaks to compulsory attendance for both private and homeschooled children.
 In Rhode Island, homeschoolers file a Letter of Intent (LOI) with their local school district.
 We are required to verify 3 things according to the State Statutes:

 - That we will teach the required subjects.

-- That our teaching will be “thorough and efficient.”The school committee is explicitly charged with approving Homeschool Letters of Intent.
-Others within the district may be designated to review your letter of intent for completeness but only the school committee is charged with approval.
-No other person or official has the authority to approve or deny your homeschool intent letter.
+The school committee is explicitly charged with approving homeschool Letters of Intent.
+Others within the district may be designated to review your Letter of Intent for completeness but only the school committee is charged with approval.
+No other person or official has the authority to approve or deny your homeschool LOI.
+Sample letters for your use.